Drexel University College of Medicine (Philadelphia, PA)

 Prospective students are required to have completed a Bachelor’s degree or equivalent have taken the MCAT or COMLEX exam, and have a minimum GPA of 3.0.
 A graduate pathway is available for individuals without a Bachelor’s degree.
 Admissions interviews are by invitation only.

-- Personal Statement: Applicants must submit a personal statement that explains why they want to pursue a career in medicine and why they believe they would be a good fit for Drexel.
+1. Personal Statement: Applicants must submit a personal statement.
+This should explain why they want to pursue a career in medicine and why they believe they would be a good fit for Drexel.

-- Interview: Competitive applicants will be invited to interview with the Admissions Committee.
-The interview is an important part of the application process and allows the Committee to learn more about the applicant’s personal qualities, values, and goals.
+1. Interview: Competitive applicants will be invited to interview with the Admissions Committee.
+The interview is an important part of the application process.
+It allows the Committee to learn more about the applicant’s personal qualities, values, and goals.

-- Technical Standards: Applicants must be able to meet the technical standards of the College of Medicine, which include the ability to perform certain physical and cognitive tasks required of physicians.
+1. Technical Standards: Applicants must be able to meet the technical standards of the College of Medicine.
+This includes the ability to perform certain physical and cognitive tasks required of physicians.

 These are the main admission requirements for the Drexel University College of Medicine.
-It’s important to note that meeting these requirements does not guarantee admission, as the College of Medicine receives many qualified applicants each year.
+However, it’s important to note that meeting these requirements does not guarantee admission, as the College of Medicine receives many qualified applicants each year.

 Student Life